Site logo

 Conversions >>> Multi-channel funnels >>> Assisted conversions

-You can also compare this data between different time periods.
-This comparison will help you gauge what your most effective pieces of content are.
+You can also compare this data between different periods.
+This comparison will help you gauge your most compelling content pieces.

-It’s not enough to simply produce quality content.
+Producing quality affiliate marketing content is not enough.
 You need to know that your content matters to people.
-If people are interacting with your content and navigating from one piece of content to another, then you know they find this content useful.
+If people interact with your content and navigate from one piece to another, you know they find it useful.

 measure your content marketing ROI

-On the other hand, if people leave as soon as they view one piece of content, then you can conclude they’re bored.
-If this is the case, then you need to revamp your content to address the needs of your audience.
+On the other hand, if people leave as soon as they view one piece of content, you can conclude they’re bored.
+If so, you must revamp your content to address your audience’s needs.

-Measuring your web traffic is an important part of evaluating the success of your content marketing strategy.
-However, some brands celebrate high web traffic without realizing that web traffic in itself can tell you very little about your content marketing.
+Measuring web traffic is an essential part of evaluating the success of your affiliate content marketing strategy.
+However, some brands celebrate high web traffic without realizing that web traffic can tell you very little about their affiliate content marketing.

-Since this can become a distracting vanity metric, it’s important to use web traffic in combination with other metrics.
+Since web traffic can become a distracting vanity metric, combining it with other metrics is essential.
 For example, you could combine web traffic with lead quality and sales.
-After all, just because someone visits your website doesn’t guarantee that they will become a customer.
+After all, just because someone visits your website doesn’t guarantee they will become customers.

-When you’re measuring web traffic, it’s important to look at how this traffic grows over time.
+When measuring web traffic, looking at how it grows over time is essential.
 It’s equally important to focus on referral traffic.
-This will give you a good idea of which channels most of your leads are coming from.
-With this information, you can see what part of your content marketing strategy is driving the most traffic.
-You will also have an idea of what areas of your strategy are simply wasting your time.
+This will give you a good idea of which channels most of your leads come from.
+This information lets you see what part of your affiliate content marketing strategy drives the most traffic.
+You will also know what areas of your plan waste your time.

 You can measure your web traffic easily with a Google Analytics profile.